Biden gives green light for Russia-Germany pipeline

 Wednesday's decision still left other US sanctions on Nord Stream 2 in place and added new ones on four Russian ships and five Russian entities involved in the project.

-But it was widely seen as a green light for Nord Stream 2 completion by both its critics and its friends.
+But it was widely seen as a green light for Nord Stream 2 completion by both its enemies and its friends.

-The waiver was a "gift to [Russian president] Vladimir] Putin", Republican senator Michael McCaul said.
+The waiver was "a gift to [Russian president Vladimir] Putin", senior Republican senator Michael McCaul said.

-"Oh, my God, enable Russia!", Joni Ernst, another Republican senator said.
+"Oh, my God, enable Russia!", Joni Ernst, another Republican senator, said.

-The German foreign ministry immediately welcomed the US announcement.
+The German foreign ministry welcomed the US announcement.

-"We understand the decisions that have been taken in Washington as taking into account the really extraordinarily good relationship that have been built with the Biden administration," German foreign minister Heiko Maas said in Berlin.
+"We understand the decisions ... as taking into account the really extraordinarily good relationship that have been built with the Biden administration," German foreign minister Heiko Maas said in Berlin.

-"It's an expression of the fact that Germany is an important partner for the US, one that it can count on in the future," he said.
+"It's an expression of the fact Germany is an important partner for the US, one it can count on in the future," he said.

 Moscow also welcomed it.
 "It's better than reading announcements of new sanctions.
 It would certainly be positive", Kremlin spokesman Dmitry Peskov said.